V-Varga/GPS_Py/README.md

 #### Running the Scripts

 After opening QGIS, hover over the "Plugins" dropdown menu along the top of the screen.
 Select the "Python Console" option, and the PyQGIS Python plugin console will open.
 Next, click the "Show Editor" button, and then the "Open Script..." option.
-Open the three PyQGIS mapping script here.
+Open the three PyQGIS mapping scripts here.

 Begin by editing the gen_vector.py script file to include the correct path to the GPS_Coordinates.csv file on the user's computer.
 Then select "Run".
 A project does not already need to be open in order for the script to run.
 Points should appear on a blank white backdrop.
 The GeneticOrigins vector layer mapping the genetic-geographic data has been created.

 Next, run the basemap.py script.
 This will add the OpenStreetMap background layer.
 The plotted points will disappear at this stage, as new layers are automatically placed on top of the previous.

 Finally, run the reorder_layers.py script.
-This place the basemap on the bottom, and the GeneticOrigins layer on the top.
+This places the basemap on the bottom, and the GeneticOrigins layer on the top.
 The coordinates may look to be inaccurately positioned, but this is not cause for concern.
 Viewing the entire 2-Dimensional projection of the globe can cause distortions in the way coordinates are displayed; zooming in slightly (with ex. scrolling with a mouse or mousepad) will fix this issue.

 At this stage, the user is free to explore the map and data, and export whichever portion(s) of the map they wish, using the QGIS GUI.